jnoble-asahi/Automated-Testing/README.md

 # Automated-Testing
-An automated test center with a web interface for electric actuators, sensors, and other control devices
+An automated test center with a web interface for electric actuators, sensors, and other control device

 # Setting-up
 - Format an SD card with FAT32 formatting